Miriam R. Malaquias is the author of the number one Tanzanian cookbook; Taste of Tanzania: Modern Swahili Recipes For The West.

 - Miriam is blessed with one child (daughter).

-- Miriam’s hobbies are, cooking, sewing, upholstery, refurnish furniture, drawing flowers, reading, writing, Web Design/developing, Technical writing and more to do with Information Technology.
+- Miriam’s hobbies are, cooking, sewing, upholstery, refurnish furniture, drawing flowers, reading, writing, Web Design/developing, and Technical writing.

-- Has lived in Several countries around the world.
+- She is the world citizen; has lived in Several countries around the world.